 Do not declare variables of the same type with similar names.
 Use distinctive identifiers and the strong typing of Ada (for example through declaring specific types such as Pig_Counter is range 0 ..
 1000; rather than just Pig: Integer;) to reduce the number of variables of the same type.

-Use Ada compilers that detect and generate compiler warnings for dead stores.
+Use Ada compilers that detect and generate compiler warnings for unused variables.

-Use static analysis tools to detect dead stores.
+Use static analysis tools to detectunused variables.

 6.20 Identifier Name Reuse [YOW]